Abbe98/Basic-Gird/README.md

 Basic-Gird
 ==========

-A basic CSS grid system for all your projects, super simple to use and licensed under MIT.
+A basic CSS grid system for all your projects, super simple to use and licensed under WTFPL.

-And of course it's responsive!